wp-plugins/utubevideo-gallery/readme.txt

 = What if my Permalink Status is NOT Ok? =

 If your permalink status is not Ok, it means permalinks are not enabled correctly.
-Check to see that you have permalinks turned on for Wordpress and if this does not fix the problem, deactivate and reactivate this plugin.
+Check to see that you have permalinks turned on for Wordpress and if this does not fix the problem, de-activate and re-activate this plugin.
+It's also possible your the settings for your sites permalink structure are not completely compatible with this plugin.

 == Screenshots ==

 1. A gallery embedded on a page showing the videos in an album
 2. A gallery showing a video playing
+3. A gallery showing a video playing (chromeless)
-3. A listing of videos in the administration panel
+4. A listing of videos in the administration panel

 == Changelog ==

+= 1.6 =

+* Added ability to customize size and padding of thumbnails
+* Replaced Fancybox lightbox with Magnific Popup, a faster responsive lightbox
+* Tweaked front-end ui
+* Admin - added button to fix broken permalink issues
+* Admin - added album sorting feature
+* Admin - moved skipalbums into each galleries settings, instead of a shortcode option
+* Admin - added ability to publish and un-publish videos and albums
+* Admin - added ability to drag / sort video and album order
+* Admin - admin tables are now sortable, by attributes such as: Name, Published, Date Added, etc.
+* Admin - added client side error checking to all forms / as well as fixed server side bugs
+* Created documentation page on website regarding plugin
+* Removed YouTube hack for thumbnails that would not save, finally figured out what the issue was.

 = 1.5.1 =